-Numerous studies have shown the importance of the learning environment for students’ education outcomes.
-Some of the most critical factors include the size of the class, emotional connectedness of the students, and skill level, teaching style, and input level of the teacher.
-Another important element, and one over which the teacher is able to exercise a high degree of control, is the layout of the classroom.
-Teaching ideologies, class size, and other factors have resulted in a broad array of configurations.
-In this guide, present five configurations and consider the benefits of each.
+Numerous studies have shown that the learning environment has a significant impact on student outcomes.
+Some of the most important factors include the size of the class, the emotional connectedness of the students, skill level, teaching style, and the input level of the teacher.
+The classroom layout is another important element, and one over which the teacher can exercise a high degree of control.
+Teaching preferences, class size, and other factors have resulted in various configurations.
+In this guide, you will find five configurations and the benefits of each.

 This method is less suited to small group work but is highly conducive to group discussions, allowing all students to have a good view of the board and teacher at the front of the class as well as being able to easily see and communicate with all of their classmates.
 Here you could use any combination of single- or double-desks or a specialised set, such as the Spectator Collection Bench Setting, a modular easting and desk system that can be arranged to form any number of shapes.

 - Keep most of the students engaged in the class

 - Allow teachers to keep an eye on all students easily

 - Promote class discussion between classmates and teachers

 This style of seating hardly needs elaboration; rows of desks arranged lengthways across the classroom, parallel to one another, with chairs positioned behind each row to face the front of the class (i.e., the whiteboard).
 This layout can be good for tests or board work, but it makes it difficult for students to see or interact with one another (although for teachers who are having a hard time controlling their class, this setup might at times be desirable).